aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

-## Terraform Sample Codes for Web Hosting Architecture on AWS China region
+## Setting Up Web Hosting Architecture in China region: Terraform Sample Codes

 中文版本请点击[此文档](README-cn.md)

 This repo provides three types of web hosting architecture sample codes.
-Each of them contain a default example website, so that you could visit directly after the deployment.
+Each of them contains a default example website, so that you could visit directly after the deployment for easy testing.
+You could also use this script to check how to launch a terraform project in China region.
+For each architecture,   architecture diagram is attached in the corresponding chapter.

-1. Serverless：Cloudfront + S3 / API Gateway + Lambda + DynamoDB
+1. Serverless：Cloudfront + S3 + API Gateway + Lambda + DynamoDB
 2. EC2: Cloudfront - ALB - EC2 in Auto Scaling Group - DynamoDB
 3. EKS: EKS for front and backend